dlcs/elucidate-server/README.md

 Please read [`CONTRIBUTING.md`](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 Contributors should ensure that their code is formatted in a style that is as close to the existing style as possible.
-For contributors who use the Eclipse IDE, we have included the [`eclipse-java-digirati-style.xml`](eclipse-java-digirati-style.xml).

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/dlcs/elucidate-server/tags).

 ## License